 Find the best broadband deal for you

-Finding the best broadband internet deals is no easy task - there are so many options.
+And then there's all the different broadband plans you can choose from.
 Do you need superfast fibre broadband?
 Should you go for a cheap broadband only deal for less than £20 per month, or add TV and phone plans to your internet package?
 There are dozens upon dozens of combinations to pick from.

-Below, you'll find TechRadar's handpicked favourite deals for fibre (if you can get it), broadband and TV packages and broadband only plans that are really impressing us this month.
+And below that, we have some handpicked handpicked favourite deals for fibre (if you can get it), broadband and TV packages and broadband only plans that are really impressing us this month.
 Keep scrolling down and you'll find our advice on what else you should consider when buying broadband - from the speed you'll need, to whether getting fibre broadband is a must for your household.

 Best fibre broadband deals (subject to availability at your postcode)

-BT remains the most popular broadband provider around and it's easy to see why.
-There's the not insignificant matter of the £150 Reward Card that you can spend anywhere Mastercard is accepted, free access to BT Sport and the activation is now free.
-Plus, BT's entry-level super fast Infinity fibre stands out because of the lightning fast speed that you get - up to 52Mb, which equates to roughly 6MB per second!
+BT remains the most popular broadband provider around with the not insignificant matter of the £120 pre-paid Mastercard and free activation attracting new customers in their droves.
+Plus, BT's entry-level Superfast Fibre stands out because of the lightning fast speed that you get - an average 50Mb, which equates to roughly 6MB per second!
 All you have to pay at the start is a tenner for router delivery.
 Standard broadband costs £7 less a month.
-Total cost of 12 months £549.81
+Total cost of 18 months £585.81

 View this broadband deal from Virgin Media - or call 08000-492-102 to order by phone